aeeilllmrx/shadewalk/README.md

-Start of a backend for a site that detects the "shadiest" walking path from A to B.
+Start of a frontend for a site that detects the "shadiest" walking path from A to B.